Spectrologer/Chress/TYPESCRIPT_STRICT_MODE_SETUP.md

 ## Summary

-I've set up a comprehensive infrastructure for incrementally enabling TypeScript strict mode in your Chress project.
+I've set up a comprehensive infrastructure for incrementally enabling TypeScript strict mode in your Chesse project.
 All tools, documentation, and scripts are ready to use.

 ## What Was Created